-Along the slope to La Cimetta overturned steep inclined sandsdtone beds of the Macigno Fm. are observable.
+sandsdtone beds of the Macigno are observable.
 Turbidite structures and tool marks and trace fossils occur at the base of the beds.
-On the top of the La Cimetta and along the ridge, crop out sandstone overturned beds of the Macigno Fm. representing the narrow overturned limb of a frontal anticline (S. Pellegrino in Alpe Anticline) of the Tuscan Nappe.
+On the top of the La Cimetta and along the ridge, crop out sandstone overturned beds of the Macigno representing the narrow overturned limb of a frontal anticline (S. Pellegrino in Alpe Anticline) of the Tuscan Nappe.

-Below the ridge, a thrust emplaces the Tuscan Nappe above the Modino Unit (Mt.
-Spicchio Thrust).
-This thrust, NNW-SSE oriented and with top-NE trasport direction, outcrops near the Radici Pass, whereas its northwards prolongation is cut by a NNW-SSE normal fault SW-dipping.
+Below the ridge, a thrust emplaces the Tuscan Nappe above the Modino unit (Mt.
+Spicchio thrust).
+This thrust, NNW-SSE oriented and with top-NE trasport direction, crops out near the Radici Pass, whereas its northwards prolongation is cut by a NNW-SSE normal fault SW-dipping.

-From the La Cimetta northwards outcrops of marlstones and shales belongin to the Modino Unit are observable, whereas the panoramic view towards east allows to appreciate the extension of the Sestola-Vidiciatico Unit and of the above Ligurian Unit.
-The view towards west allows to recognize the Macigno Fm. of the Tuscan Nappe and to have a look to the Apuan Alps behind.

-The meaning of the late thrust of the Modino Unit onto the Sestola-Vidiciatico Unit and the frontal thrust of the Tuscan Nappe will be the object of the discussion in the field.
+From the La Cimetta northwards outcrops of marlstones and shales belongin to the Modino unit are observable, whereas the panoramic view towards east allows to appreciate the extension of the Sestola-Vidiciatico unit and of the above Ligurian unit.
+The view towards west allows to recognize the Macigno of the Tuscan Nappe and to have a look to the Apuan Alps behind.
+The meaning of the late thrust of the Modino unit onto the Sestola-Vidiciatico unit and the frontal thrust of the Tuscan Nappe will be the object of the discussion in the field.
 The all around panoramic view will be the occasion to discuss the whole framework of this part of the Northern Apennines and the relationships with the Alpi Apuane Metamorphic Complex.